CodeKaito/.Net/README.md

 ### Cross Platform
 Whether you're working in C#, F#, or Visual Basic, your code will run natively on any compatible operating system.
 You can build many types of apps with .NET.
 Some are cross-platform, and some target a specific set of operating systems and devices.

+### One consistent API
+.NET provides a standard set of base class libraries and APIs that are common to all .NET applications.

+Each app model can also expose additional APIs that are specific to the operating systems it runs on, or the capabilities it provides.
+For example, ASP.NET is the cross-platform web framework that provides additional APIs for building web apps that run on Linux or Windows.